 These dried fruits are energy dense too.
 One cup of halved dried apricots gives you about 313 kcal of energy, while 66 g of polished rice gives you only 222 kcal (2).
 Having them as an evening snack can offer several health benefits.

 The apricots have a glycemic index (GI) of 30, which is quite low (3).
 They help control blood sugar and can be beneficial for individuals with diabetes.
-They also improve your vision and bone strength.
+Dried apricots can also improve your vision and bone strength.

 What Are The Benefits Of Having Dried Apricots?